What type of art was created during the Contemporary art movement?

 Conceptual Geometry on a Grand Scale

-Sol LeWitt’s “Wall Drawing N.804” is a testament to the conceptual beauty of geometric abstraction.
+Sol LeWitt’s “Wall Drawing N.804” is a Chevron delight.
 LeWitt was a pioneer of conceptual art and provided instructions for the mural, which was executed by other artists.
 The artwork becomes a collaborative endeavour, blurring the lines between authorship and execution.
-“Wall Drawing N.804” embodies LeWitt’s commitment to the idea as the primary art form, challenging conventional notions of artistic creation.
+“Wall Drawing N.804” embodies LeWitt’s unique execution using “teamwork” challenge the conventional definition of artist and producer.

 Wirbelwerk by Olafur Eliasson